phossa/smartselect/README.md

 # Introduction
-SmartSelect is a jQuery multiselect and tree / hierarchy select plugin.
+SmartSelect is a jQuery multiselect and tree / hierarchy select plugin with bootstrap style.
 It is 10x faster than similar plugins and supports complex data relations.

 # Features
 - Handles much more complicated data relations than single or multiple select.